xsilas43/Kernel-Scripts/README.md

 # Kernel-Scripts
-My Kernel tweaking scripts are available here PLEASE EXECUTE IN TERMINAK WITH THE FOLLOWING COMMANDS TO AVOID ERROR.
+My Kernel tweaking scripts are available here PLEASE EXECUTE IN TERMINAL WITH THE FOLLOWING COMMANDS TO AVOID ERROR.

 $ su
 $ cd 'downloadlocation'